hotfudgebrownlee/HiLo/hilo/README.md

 Dustin Trinh
 Michael Fisher

-# TO DO
+# TO DO...?
-Have user choose hi or lo
+Enhanced card representation (J,Q,K,A)
-Check if card is hi or lo
+Enhanced game display (different colors for
-Give points/ Takeaway points
+    correct or incorrect guesses)